sbercloud-terraform/terraform-provider-sbercloud/docs/data-sources/obs_bucket_object.md

 * `storage_class` - specifies the storage class of the object.
 * `content_type` - a standard MIME type describing the format of the object data, e.g. application/octet-stream.
   All Valid MIME Types are valid for this input.
+* `body` - The content of an object which is available only for objects which have a human-readable Content-Type (text/* and application/json) and smaller than **64KB**.
+This is to prevent printing unsafe characters and potentially downloading large amount of data.